nengoxx/ai-stuff/README.md

 * [Oobabooga’s text-generation-ui](https://github.com/oobabooga/text-generation-webui):
     * The most versatile and complete, integrates llama.cpp and Exllama which are the best inference libraries for consumer hardware at the moment.
 It has several extensions and an API server.
 * [SillyTavern](https://sillytavernai.com/):
-    * An excellent <span style="text-decoration:underline;">frontend-only</span> solution for anything LLM related.
+    * An excellent frontend-only solution for anything LLM related.
 While heavily focused on chat/roleplay, it offers great flexibility and lots of integrations with all kinds of services and backends, be it local or not.
 Also has modules to integrate web search, speech recognition, text-to-speech and image generation backends.
     * Scripts for easy installation: [https://github.com/SillyTavern/SillyTavern-Launcher](https://github.com/SillyTavern/SillyTavern-Launcher)
 * [RisuAI](https://risuai.xyz/):
     * Another frontend-only for LLMs, this one is solely focused on roleplay/chat and doesn't have as many extensions.